Podima2/apply/applications/ElevantuChanges.md

 ### 🧩 Ecosystem Fit

 **Where and how does your project fit into the ecosystem?**

-- Long term I see the ecosystem using this predominantly for skill development and community social missions but also as consideration for hiring purposes and creating events with curated event participants.
+Long term I see the ecosystem using this predominantly for skill development and community social missions but also as consideration for hiring purposes and creating events with curated event participants.
 This is a novel intersection between gaming and self-improvement, which so far I've only seen vaguely exploited in web2.
 The usage of tokens and verifiable actions redefines what rewards and incentive strength the application can have.

 **Who is your target audience?**
 The self-teaching unemployed who are improving their craft everyday without any incentive structures around them would be my ideal customer base because with the app they can simultaneously improve their skill and become more attractive to the job market at the same time.
 * Unemployed who need to improve skills and demonstrate commitment
 * Individuals willing to invest in measurable personal growth
-* Polkadot community members interested in verifiable off-chain achievements
+* Polkadot community members interested in verifiable achievements

 **What needs does your project meet?
 Why are there no competitors** We meet three unmet needs: